-Attendance: Lectures are currently planned to be held exclusively over Zoom.
-You are expected to attend the online lectures at the scheduled time with all assigned readings completed before each lecture in order to facilitate discussion and understanding of the material.
+Attendance: You are expected to attend the lectures at the scheduled time with all assigned readings completed before each lecture in order to facilitate discussion and understanding of the material.
 Attendance will not be taken, but lectures will not be distributed by the instructor outside of class and PowerPoints will not be posted on Canvas.
+Lectures will be held in-person and over Zoom simultaneously, therefore if you are attending the online section you should sign in at the assigned class time.